KarlComSe/FramtidshjulAB/README.md

 ## General structure

 The bike keeps an internal state, which partially and periodically is sent as an external state.
-The state is saved in the local storage.
+Part of the state is saved in the local storage (trip log).

 The update of internal state is triggered by user interaction or by the GPS position.
 The update of external state is triggered by user actions or by a set interval.

-- External state:
-  - startUpdate(bikeId, interval)
-  - stopUpdate(bikeId)

 ## Requirements implementation